-The following are attached hereto and incorporated by reference herein: Exhibit A and B.
+The following are attached hereto and incorporated by reference herein: Exhibit A (Statement of Work), Exhibit B (Performance Evaluation).

 D. Goods

 "Goods" means tangible material acquired, produced, or delivered by Grantee either separately or in conjunction with the Services Grantee renders hereunder.